-The Fenland and East Cambridgeshire Opportunity Area (OA) was launched by the government, aiming to raise education standards locally.
+The Fenland and East Cambridgeshire Opportunity Area (OA) was launched by the government, aiming to raise education standards in the districts.

-All secondary schools, including SEND and Alternative Provision in Fenland and East Cambridgeshire are able to access the support of the Enterprise Coordinator for help and advice.
+All secondary schools, including special educational needs and disability (SEND) schools and alternative provision in Fenland and East Cambridgeshire can access the support of an Enterprise Coordinator for help and advice.

-Our schools have worked incredibly hard over the last 3 years to improve and perfect their careers’ programmes.
+Our schools have worked incredibly since the OA launched in 2017 to improve and perfect their careers’ programmes.

 - G’s Fresh

 For further information please contact the CPCA Enterprise Co-ordinator.

 Two schemes announced to help young people into better careers

 Business Board member Nicki Mawby on Changing Career Paths